-A schedule of the annual compensation to be paid to persons serving as executives, officers and directors as of the Effective Date will be set forth on Exhibit IV.C.2 to the Plan, which exhibit will be Filed with the Bankruptcy Court no later than 10 days before the Voting Deadline.
+A schedule of the annual compensation to be paid to persons serving as executives, officers and directors as of the Effective Date will be set forth on Exhibit IV.C.2 to the Plan, which exhibit will be Filed with the Bankruptcy Court no later than ten 10 days before the Voting Deadline.

-4. New Employment, Retirement, Indemnification and Other Related Agreements and Incentive Compensation Programs

-As of the Effective Date, the Reorganized Debtors shall have authority, as determined by Reorganized USG's board of directors, to: (a) maintain, amend or revise existing employment, retirement, welfare, incentive, severance, indemnification and other agreements with their active and retired directors, officers and employees, subject to the terms and conditions of any such agreement; (b) enter into new employment, retirement, welfare, incentive, severance, indemnification and other agreements for active and retired employees; and (c) enter into and implement the Long Term Incentive Plan and the Management Incentive Plan.
+4. New Employment, Retirement, Indemnification and Other Related Agreements and Incentive Compensation Programs severance, indemnification and other agreements with their active and retired directors, officers and employees, subject to the terms and conditions of any such agreement; (b) enter into new employment, retirement, welfare, incentive, severance, indemnification and other agreements for active and retired employees; and (c) enter into and implement the Long Term Incentive Plan and the Management Incentive Plan.